OS2Valghalla/OS2valghalla-3-documentation/SPHINXGUIDE.md

 3. How to build the project

 ## 1. How to create and structure documentation pages
+This section describes how to create new pages and how to structure their hierarchy within the documentation.

 # reStructuredText
 This section will cover: